woodenworks/project-kraken/magic-items/Soporific Censer.md

 Intoxicating scents waft from this small, brass vessel.

-While you are holding this censer, you gain bonus to your Dreamwalker save DC.
+While you are holding this censer, you gain a bonus to your Dreamwalker save DC.
 The bonus is determined by the censer's rarity.